Cyle Larin: Club Brugge

 On July 4, 2022, Larin signed a three-year deal with the Belgian First Division A club Club Brugge.
 He made his debut on July 17 in Brugge's Belgian Super Cup match against Gent, subbing in the second half in an eventual 1–0 victory.
 Larin scored his first goal on September 10 against Seraing.

+Loan to Valladolid

 In January 2023, Larin was loaned to La Liga side Valladolid for the remainder of the season, with an option to buy.
 He made his debut on January 29 against Valencia, scoring the only goal in a 1–0 victory despite coming on as a late substitute.
-He scored again in a 0–1 victory on 5 February against Real Sociedad.
+He scored again in a 0–1 victory on February 5 against Real Sociedad.
+Larin scored eight goals and assisted three in 19 games, but his club was relegated.
+His loan was made permanent at the end of the season, for €1.5 million.

+Mallorca

+On August 3, 2023, Larin was sold to fellow La Liga club RCD Mallorca on a five-year contract for an estimated fee of €8 million.
+In his first season at the club, he scored his first goal on the 16th matchday, though it was the only goal of the game against Sevilla, and his second goal earned a 1–1 draw with Celta Vigo; when he was on two league goals, he had four in the Copa del Rey, including a 120th-minte winner away to Tenerife in the last 16.
+He played in the final, which the team lost on penalties to Athletic Bilbao.

+Loan to Feyenoord

+On September 2, 2025, Larin was loaned to Eredivisie side Feyenoord.